 DevOps is the blending of tasks performed by a company's application development and systems operations teams.
 The term DevOps is being used in several ways.
 In its most broad meaning, DevOps is an operational philosophy that promotes better communication between development and operations as more elements of operations become programmable.
 In its most narrow interpretation, DevOps describes the part of an organization’s information technology (IT) team that creates and maintains infrastructure.
-The term may also be used to describe a team of software engineers who strategically look at the entire software delivery chain, overseeing shared services and championing the use of new development tools and best practices.
+The term may also be used to describe a culture that strategically looks at the entire software delivery chain, overseeing shared services and promoting the use of new development tools and best practices.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.